 Clements Stone Arch Bridge

 Clements is 7.5 miles southeast of Elmdale on Highway 50.
 Less than 30 people live in the settlement, but it does boast a beautiful bridge.
 The 1887 native limestone Clements Stone Arch Bridge spans the Cottonwood River.
-It’s 127 feet long, and 57 feet of it span the river.
-The camelback design is humped so steeply that drivers were unable to see what was approaching.
+It’s 127 feet long, and 57 feet span the river.
+The camelback design is humped so steeply that drivers could not see what was approaching.
 For the best river view, visit in the spring.

 Schriever-Drinkwater Mill